 The end result is that you are not denying gun owners what they perceive as their right to own these firearms, nor do you have to care about all of the panic buying that happens every time there is a massacre.
 It can be made fully retroactive, make no attempt to force confiscation (which would fail miserably), and give gun owners a window to decide whether they want their assault rifles enough to submit to reasonable accountability.

 The far right in the gun community will argue that this is tyranny, and that the government doesn’t have the right to know who owns an assault weapon.
 I disagree.
 We are not living in Hitler’s Germany, and if you’re going to possess an infantry rifle, you ought to be subject to some accountability.
 The gun community has enjoyed a long history of freedom from accountability in this country, however it has also evolved from responsible gun owners into an anarchist organization.
+More people have died from gun violence in this country than in all of our major wars combined.
+This means more people have died /because/ of “gun rights” than all the people who ever fought /for/ gun rights.
+I find that unacceptable.
+What’s more unacceptable is that it only took the murder of seven (7) individuals in the Valentines Day Massacre to get the ball rolling for the NFA and its sweeping gun legislation… yet 58+1 died in this most recent massacre, with hundreds more wounded, and we’ve lost whatever humanity we once had to even bat an eye.
 I do believe it’s time to start holding people to at least more accountability for purchasing a semi-automatic firearm than we do to buy over-the-counter Sudafed.
 If the gun community were effective at educating their own, and creating a generation of non-violent gun owners, they would have done so by now.
 If the answer to guns was really “more guns”, we would be a safer country today… it is very clear that this has not been the outcome.

 This is not tyranny under any definition, nor is it a potential infringement on rights like an all-out ban would be.
 As a gun owner, I personally support this legislation, and I believe many other gun owners would.
 This will not create a Hitler-esque roll, as there are still plenty of other firearms out there that are not so heavily controlled.
 Just as we control access to prescription medication vs. over-the-counter, there are some firearms that require tighter controls.